Father of accused in Kim Jong Nam's murder: 'My daughter was being used'

 Four people accused of training Huong and Aisyah remain at large, allegedly in North Korea, which is unlikely to extradite them back to Malaysia.

-The brazen assassination sparked a diplomatic row between Malaysia and North Korea, with diplomats and citizens from both countries barred from leaving.
+The killing sparked a diplomatic row between Malaysia and North Korea, with diplomats and citizens from both countries barred from leaving.
 The standoff lasted three weeks as the murder mystery and its spy novel plot twists captivated the world.

 Hasan is optimistic that his daughter will be proved innocent.
 He told CNN his daughter asked only one thing in their last phone call: his prayers.